DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-ToMatt0/README.md

 ####user log
-I'm a bit intimidated by this type of syntax, but excited by what kind of logical "puzzles" we'll be encountering next.
+I'm a bit intimidated by this type of subject, but excited by what kind of logical "puzzles" we'll be encountering next.
 I hope that my morning grogginess wont get in the way of my focus, either.
 It seems I will require to gather my attention for these lectures.